GDTS: Goal-Guided Diffusion Model with Tree Sampling for Multi-Modal Pedestrian Trajectory Prediction: RELATED WORKS

-Generally speaking, pedestrian trajectory is goal-conditioned, as goals seldom change rapidly during the prediction horizon.
+In general, pedestrian trajectory is goal-conditioned, as goals seldom change rapidly during the prediction horizon.
 Precise prediction of goals could reduce uncertainty and increase the accuracy of further trajectory prediction~\cite{YNet_2021_ICCV}.
 Several methods have been proposed to incorporate goal information into trajectory prediction.
 For exmaple, Dendorfer \etal~\cite{MG-GAN_2021_ICCV} trained multiple generators, and each generator is used to a different distribution associated with a specific mode.
 Mangalam \etal~\cite{PECNet_2020_ECCV} proposed a method that estimates goal points and generates multi-modal prediction using VAE conditioned on these estimated goal points.
 In \textsf{Y}-Net~\cite{YNet_2021_ICCV}, a U-Net architecture is employed for goal and trajectory prediction, where the predicted goal information is also fed into the trajectory prediction decoder.
 Chiara \etal~\cite{GoalSAR_2022_CVPRW} proposed a recurrent network, Goal-SAR, which predicts the position of each future time step in recurrent way based on the goal and all history information before this time step.
-In this paper, we also divide the pedestrian trajectory prediction task into goal prediction and trajectory generation.
+NSP-SFM~\cite{NSPSFM_2022_ECCV} proposed by Yue~\etal also took advantage of goal estimation network with a similar structure.
+By predicting the parameter of goal attraction, inter-agent repulsion and environment repulsion in each timestep and generating future using CVAE, this NSP-SFM method reached SOTA performance.
+However, the recurrent prediction way could be time-comsuming.
+Moreover, it is unfair for NSP-SFM to tune hyperparameters separately for different scenes in ETH/UCY while other methods (including ours) use only one set of hyperparameters.
+In this paper, we also divide the pedestrian trajectory prediction task into goal estimation and trajectory prediction.